aitva/jamesbank/README.md

-# jamesbank
+# sqlbank

-A DB to teach SQL.
+A generator for a bank like SQL database.